kenfehling/django-micro-cms-ssg/README.md

 * Overloading nontechnical users with too many options makes them averse to doing any updates at all.
-* A monolithic system where the CMS and SSG are unified has less cognitive overhead than a system where they are separate parts connected by GraphQL or some other API.
+* A monolithic system where the CMS and SSG are unified has less cognitive overhead for developers than a system where they are separate parts connected by GraphQL or some other API.
 * The Python and Django ecosystems are powerful enough to rival the likes of popular SSGs like Gatsby and NextJS.
 * Projects like